VeryGoodOpenSource/dart_frog/docs/docs/advanced/authentication.md

 `dart_frog_auth` only solves the authentication part of the problem.
-To enforce authorization, it is up to the developer to implement it manually, or use an authorization issue system like OATH, for example.
+To enforce authorization, it is up to the developer to implement it manually, or use an authorization issue system like OAuth2, for example.

 In technical terms, a request should return `401` (Unauthorized) when authentication fails and `403` (Forbidden) when authorization failed.